 - 1 tsp. vanilla extract

 - 1 can cherry pie filling, I like Grandma Hoerner’s or Wilderness brand

 Preheat oven to 350 degrees F.

-Unroll each can of crescent dough, separating each one into 4 rectangles.
-Use your fingers to smooth together the perforated line across each rectangle; starting at the long side of each one, roll the dough up into a cylinder.
-Now form each cylinder into circle, using your fingers to flatten out the bottom a bit to make a place for the cream cheese filling to nest.
-Place these onto a parchment-lined baking sheet that has been sprayed with nonstick spray.
+Unroll each can of crescent roll dough, separating each one into 4 rectangles.
+Use your fingers to smooth together the perforated line across each rectangle.
+Starting at the long side of each one, roll the dough up into a cylinder.
+Now form each cylinder into a fat round, using your fingers to flatten out the bottom a bit to make a place for the cream cheese filling to nest.
+Place the crescent roll rounds onto a parchment-lined baking sheet that has been sprayed with nonstick spray.

 In a medium mixing bowl, combine the cream cheese, sugar, and vanilla, stirring until smooth.
 Divide the prepared cream cheese mixture between the 8 crescent roll rounds on the baking sheet, spooning it into the center of each danish.

 Bake, uncovered, on the center rack of the oven for 15-18 minutes or until rolls are golden brown.

 Let rolls cool on the baking sheet for 10 minutes, then spoon the desired amount of cherry pie filling on top the cream cheese in each one.
 Serve at once.

 Drizzle with your favorite powdered sugar glaze, if desired.

 We love hearing from our readers and followers, so leave us a comment if you’d like.
 And, if you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com